Program of Study

 The Division of Biological Science offers College Science Teaching (Bio_Sc 8724), a graduate-level course that addresses learner characteristics, teaching strategies, and research findings related to teaching science at the post-secondary level.
 Students with a strong interest in teaching have the option of obtaining a Minor in College Teaching from the Graduate School’s Preparing Future Faculty program.

+Students can obtain a number of additional graduate-level certifications, including in Conservation Biology, Neuroscience, Life Science Innovation and Entrepreneurship, and Science Outreach.
 The Graduate School lists additional stand-alone and degree-dependent graduate certificates available.